Back to Journal

 4. Keene's Pointe (Windermere)

-What you get: Jack Nicklaus Signature Course (The Golden Bear Club), Lake Tibet Butler access, strong community identity
+What you get: Jack Nicklaus Signature Course (The Golden Bear Club, optional), Butler Chain lake access, strong community identity

 Best for: Golfers who want Windermere at a lower price point than Isleworth